Managing symptoms and side effects

-Morphine is given at any stage when mild pain killers are not working -- it doesn't necessarily mean cancer is getting worse.
+Morphine is given at any stage when mild pain killers are not working.
+It doesn’t necessarily mean that your cancer is getting worse.
 Some people resist taking morphine because they fear they will become addicted.
-There is no risk of addiction if they are used to control pain.
+There is no risk of addiction if morphine is used to control pain.

 - Anti-inflammatories can be very effective in controlling bone pain.

 - Bisphosphonates and Xgeva can also treat bone pain and strengthen bones.

 - Steroids can help reduce pain related to nerve compression, and bone, brain and liver secondaries.